Know Your EPS

 Explanation: Solar water heating systems use energy from the sun to pre-heat water for use in the home.
 Solar water heating performance is determined by system size, system type and geographic location.

-Benefit: In an average home, water heating may account for up to 30 percent of a home’s energy consumption depending on user behavior.
-Solar water heating can reduce this energy consumption by 50 to70 percent annually and yield more savings for homes that use larger amounts of hot water.
+Considerations: In an average home, water heating may account for up to 30 percent of a home’s energy consumption depending on user behavior.
+Solar water heating could reduce this energy consumption by over 50 percent for homes that use larger amounts of hot water.
 Since these systems require minimal roof space, they can be ideal for new construction.

 Energy Trust does not offer incentives for installing solar water heating systems however tax credits may be available to help make a solar water heating system more affordable.